openstack/openstack-manuals/doc/common/get-started-identity.rst

 which is managed by the Identity service.
 As the name implies, a service catalog is a collection of available services in an OpenStack deployment.
 Each service can have one or many endpoints and each endpoint can be one of three
-types: admin, internal, and public.
+types: admin, internal, or public.
 In a production environment, different endpoint types might reside on separate networks exposed to different types of users for security reasons.
 For instance, the public API network might be visible from the Internet so customers can manage their clouds.
 The admin API